scKonung/Blind75Algorithms/Stack/20. Valid Parentheses/README.md

 Time Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>), Space Complexity: ![O(n)](<https://latex.codecogs.com/svg.image?\inline&space;O(n)>)

 Explanation: So the algorythm iterate all symbols from start.
 First think fisrt add to the list `branches` the open branches.
 When algorythm come to the close branche, we  check if this is a last branche type in list and current close branche type is the same.
-If yes , we delete last branche, if not, we just return `false`, if we check all characters of string we return `true`;
+If yes , we delete last branche, if not, we just return `false`, if we check all characters of string we return `true`.